Excel LAMBDA Function

 The results from the generic LAMBDA formula are exactly the same as the original formula, so the next step is to define and name this LAMBDA formula with the Name Manager, as explained above.
 The name used for a LAMBDA function can be any valid Excel name.
 In this case, we'll name the formula "SphereVolume".

 Back in the worksheet, we've replaced the generic (unnamed) LAMBDA formula with the named LAMBDA version, and entered B5 for r.
 Notice the results returned by the custom SphereVolume function are exactly the same as previous results.

 In this example, we'll create a LAMBDA function to count words.
 Excel doesn't have a function for this purpose, but you can count words with a cell with a custom formula based on the LEN and SUBSTITUTE functions like this:

-Read detailed explanation here.
+Read the detailed explanation here.
 Here is the formula in action in a worksheet:

 Notice we are getting an incorrect count of 1 when the formula is given an empty cell (B10).
 We'll address this problem below.

 This formula only requires one input, which is the text that contains words.
 In our LAMBDA function, we'll name this argument "text".
 Here is the formula converted to LAMBDA:

 Notice "text" appears as the first argument, and the calculation is the second and final argument.
 In the screen below, we've replaced the original formula with the generic LAMBDA version.
 Notice we are using the testing syntax, which allows us to plug in B5 for text:

 The results from the generic LAMBDA formula are the same as the original formula, so the next step is to define and name this LAMBDA formula with the Name Manager, as explained previously.
 We'll name this formula "CountWords".